panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-06-26 PMC/2019-06-26-PMC_Meeting.md

 Extraordinary meeting Agenda
 ----------------------------

+1. Dates for the Annual Conference

-1. Draft agenda for Annual Conference
+2. Draft agenda for Annual Conference

-2. List of invited observers/stakeholders
+3. List of invited observers/stakeholders

-3. AOB
+4. AOB